 A: With all the different cooking methods and variances in one person's oven to another's (some are hotter, some are cooler, some have convection, some don't, etc) - checking internal temperature of the turducken is the absolute best way to determine when it is finished.
 A thermometer determines the best results and is also the safest - ensuring the turducken is not undercooked.
 You can get a basic meat thermometer at most grocery stores, and higher level models can be found at specialty kitchen stores.
 There is a model available that allows a metal 'prong' that you keep inserted in the turducken which attaches to a wire which connects to a small screen outside your oven - all you need do is walk by and check the temperature without having to open your oven and stick in the thermometer.
 See cooking instructions for more details on approximate cooking times.

 A: No. We combine bread cubes with our sausage to make the stuffing so they do contain wheat.
-We continue to evaluate options for gluten free formulations that don't compromise the great taste of The Original Turducken.
+We continue to evaluate options for gluten free formulations that don't compromise the great taste of the Echelon Foods turducken.

 A: Facebook.
 You can 'like us' here